It’s one of the big fears of every solo traveller – how will I meet people?

 If I can do it, you can too

-Some people don’t believe this, but I’m an introvert.
-I’ve done about 6 of those personality workshop things throughout my university and working career and every single one of them came back as I (Introvert).
-Once I’m friends with someone I’m very comfortable, and I’ll talk a lot, but talking to strangers is not a natural thing for me.
+I’m an introvert.
+Talking to strangers is not a natural thing for me.
 I wasn’t the popular kid in school.
 I’m not the life of the party.
 I’ve come out of my shell a little bit since I started travelling, but I generally enjoy being alone.

 If you’re like me, you’ll probably spend your first few days alone too.
 Maybe you’ll just lie in bed and listen to your Ipod or watch TV on your laptop like I did.
 But sooner or later, you’re going to think to yourself, “Am I really just going to lie here and watch cartoons, or am I going to do what a normal person would do and go and talk to someone?”